Civ13/civ13-wiki/wiki/Pepelsibirsk.md

 ### Pepelsibirsk-1
 Unrelated to Pepelsibirsk itself, this is a military settlement.
 You may purchase weapons from it.
-- If relations with it are low, it will send raiders to attack Pepelsibirsk.
+- If relations with them are low, they will refuse to sell you things.
-- If relations with it are high, it will offer you 10% better prices.

 ### Narodnyygorod
 A small town located near Pepelsibirsk, containing a port.
 It is somewhat wealthy, but maintains a defensive military posture.
-- If relations with it are low, it will embargo you.
+- If relations with it are low, they will refuse to trade with you.
-- If relations with it are high, it will offer 10% better prices.

-This is your only source of rubles.
+They are your only source of rubles.

 ### The People's Republic of China
 The wastes of the eastern RSFSR have proven to be very lucrative for the People's Republic of China.
 - If relations with them are low, they will constantly bomb the city and stop sending traders.
-- If relations are high, they will provide small amounts of "humanitarian aid" with every trading party.

 They will periodically send traders.

 ### The Soviet Union
 What little remains of the Soviet central government.
 They are willing to tolerate your de-facto independence as long as you provide a steady source of revenue.
 - If relations with them are low, they will constantly bomb the city and stop sending traders.
-- If relations with them are high, they will protect you against Pepelsibirsk-1's raids and Chinese airstrikes.

 They will periodically send traders.

 ### The United States of the Pacific
 Following the collapse of the United States, the governments of California, Nevada, Oregon, Arizona, Utah, Idaho, and Washington State formed a federation for mutual protection and economic benefit.
 They are willing to sell you very advanced technology at high prices.
 - If relations are low, they will permanently stop sending traders.
-- If relations are high, they will allow you to purchase SAM sites.
-- Trading with these Americans will reduce relations with the Chinese and Soviet Union by 0.05 per ruble.

 They will periodically send traders.

 ### Managing Relations
 Diplomatic relations are naturally raised via trading, and lowered by scams and hostility.

-- Purchasing items from a trader or buying/selling imports/exports will increase relations by 0.1 per ruble spent or earned.
+- Purchasing items from a trader or buying/selling imports/exports will increase relations by 0.02 per ruble spent or earned.
 - You can kill visiting traders to make them drop valuable items and money.
-This will immediately reduce relations by 20.
+This will immediately reduce relations by between 10 and 25.
 - You can scam Pepelsibirsk-1 and Narodnyygorod out of their money by choosing not to pay for imported goods.
-This will reduce relations by 15 per crate.
+This will reduce relations by 0.08 per cost of the crate in rubles.

-Relations go from 0 to 100, anything below 25 counting as hostile and anything above 75 counting as friendly.
+Relations go from 0 to 100, anything below 25 counting as hostile.

-# Books and Reading
-In the library located to the far east of the city - near the prison - there are numerous books you can read and copy.
-### Approved Catalogue (1976)
-- The Communist Manifesto, the founding book of international Marxism.
-- Das Kapital, an enormous, thick tome of densely-packed Marxist economic theory.
-- The State and Revolution, a book by Vladimir Lenin against social democracy.
-- The Three Sources and Three Component Parts of Marxism, an article by Vladimir Lenin on how Marxism was inevitable.

-### Samizdat
-- The Wealth of Nations, a foundational text on capitalism, and the second most cited text in economics written prior to 1950, right behind Das Kapital.
-- Progress and Poverty, the book which sparked the progressivist movement.
-One of the most influential - yet unknown - books in human history.
-- The (Orthodox) Bible (restricted access, only legally available to the Church, whose activities are under strict watch).
-- The Constitution of 3 May 1791, the liberal constitution of the Polish-Lithuanian Commonwealth.
-- Nasha Revoliutsiia, a book by Leon Trotsky about the October Revolution.
-- The Conquest of Bread, a major book on anarcho-communist political theory.

-# Achievements
-~~Achieving certain things in Pepelsibirsk will grant you achievements, visible by examining your starting passport.~~ This feature is planned for the future and is not included in the current version of the map.

----

-- Citizen of Pepelsibirsk: Join a faction.
-- [REDACTED]: Starve to death.

----

-- NEPman: Start a company and make at least 10 gold in profit.
-- Capitalist: Start a company and make at least 100 gold in profit.
-- Oligarch: Start a company and make at least 1000 gold in profit.
-- Enemy of the People: Be killed as the founder of a company that has made at least 100 gold in profit.

----

-- General Secretary: Lead a faction that has the words "Soviet", "People's", "Union", "Socialist", or "Democratic" in its name.
-- Yeltsin: Have your liver fail from excessive drinking as the leader of a faction that does not include any socialist words in its name, but includes the words "Republic" or "Federation".

----

-- Stakhanovite: Have maximum strength.
-- Udarnik: Have maximum strength, maximum crafting, and maximum farming skills.
-- Guards Rifleman: Have maximum rifle skills.
-- Knight: Have maximum sword skills.
-- Time Traveler: Have maximum bow skills.
-- Dissident: Have maximum philosophy skills.

----

-- Anti-Communist: Bring relations with the Soviet Union and China down to 0.
-- Anti-Capitalist: Bring relations with the United States of the Pacific down to 0.
-- Anti-Revisionist: Bring relations with China up to 100 and bring relations with the Soviet Union down to 0.
-- Anti-Stalinist: Bring relations with the Soviet Union up to 100 and relations with China down to 0.
-- Fascist: Bring relations with everybody down to 0.
-- Titoist: Bring relations with everybody up to 100.

----

-- People's Front of Judea: Kill somebody in a faction containing the word "People's" as a member of a faction containing the word "Soviet".
-- Judean People's Front: Kill somebody in a faction containing the word "Soviet" as a member of a faction containing the word "People's".
-- Judean Popular People's Front: Kill somebody in a faction containing the word "Democratic" as a member of a faction containing the word "People's".
-- Popular Front of Judea: Kill somebody in a faction containing the word "Socialist" as a member of a faction containing the word "Democratic".

 # Law Enforcement
 Police should enforce the written laws of their faction.
 A court is present near the police station and library, which can readily host legal proceedings.